ethanmaxey/ethanmaxey/README.md

 - Microsoft Azure
 - Google Cloud Platform
 - MongoDB
+- Jenkins
+- Wireshark

 ## :rocket: Cool Projects & Coding Experience
+- Software Design Class Projects using Test Driven Development 📊
 - POS System for Database Systems 💻
 - Operating Systems Class Projects 💻
 - Digital Image Processing Class Projects 🖼️
 - Data Structures Class Projects 📊

-## :mountain: Passion Outside of Code
+## :mountain: Passions Outside of Code
 - Visiting National Parks and enjoying nature 🌲
+- I have been to 30 out of the 63 of the US National Parks!
+- I have a little indoor plant garden

 ## :bulb: Fun Facts About Me
 - I enjoy exploring new technologies and finding ways to solve real-world problems with code.
-- I love visiting national parks and immersing myself in nature.

 ## :email: Reach Out To Me
 - You can reach out to me at ethanm113@gmail.com.